juliennix/TFE/README.md

 * Functions that run only on local drive

  1. kruskalEdgesAndVertices
  2. PrimsAlgo
  3. boruvkaAlgo

 * Functions that run partially on RDD and on local drive (see the specification)

  1. kruskalEdges
  2. kruskalEdgeRDD
  3. PrimsDistFuncEdge
  4. PrimsEdge

 * Functions that run only on RDD

 (be warned that using those functions on your own laptop may be very computationally expensive)

  1. PrimsRDD
  2. boruvkaDistAlgo

+* Message passing algorithm
 With the graph created from the function GHSGraph()

 (This function use a lot a RAM but is less heavy than the others on RDD, use this function)

-3. GHSMwst
+ 1. GHSMwst

+As the structure of the GHSGraph is a little bit more complex, here is its representation:
+The nodes are defined this way:
+GHSNode.

+* Fragment

+Fragment.

+* id ; VertexId : it corresponds to the
+* lastFragmentId ; VertexId : it corresponds to the
+* minWeight ; Double : it corresponds to the minimum weight that will be used to choose the minimum weight in a fragment

+* AddedLink

 ### Markov Tree Generation
 Representation of the tree :